-The YouthLearn!
-Summer program offers challenging and exciting educational opportunities for academically motivated students in grades 6-8.
+The YES! program offers challenging and exciting educational opportunities for academically motivated students in grades 9-11.
 Instructors include university professors and community members recognized as experts in their fields.
-A one-week program, YouthLearn!, offers instruction in subjects such as math, art, English, journalism, computer technology, science, criminal justice, and biology.
+Oneweek programs offer instruction in subjects such as math, art, English, journalism, computer technology, science.